mikewesthad/phaser-tiled-hull/README.md

 ## To Do

-- Publish to npm
-- Add Phaser as an external dependency so that it doesn't have to be on the global.
-Relevant mostly for when Phaser v3 is released.
+- When a version of Phaser is released that doesn't require a global variable (v3?), then modify the library to include Phaser as an external dependency (vs assuming it is on the global object).
 - hull.js can't handle 1x tile concave gaps.
 Submit PR to hull.js to fix that.
 For example:

 ```